inorbit-ai/rmf_inorbit_examples/rmf_inorbit_template/README.md

 ## Configure your InOrbit account

 1. Get an active InOrbit account for your organization.
-Log into InOrbit at [console.inorbit.ai](console.inorbit.ai).
+Log into InOrbit at [https://console.inorbit.ai/](console.inorbit.ai).
 2. Go to the [configuration](https://console.inorbit.ai/configuration) page and navigate to the API key tab.
 3. Click in the **+** sign and create an API key.
 In the `role` dropdown menu, select **Operator**.
 4. Show the API key by clicking in the eye icon and the copy it.